-This disease is secondary to the epiglottis being trapped below the aryepiglottic fold.
-The cause is either secondary to an excess amount of aryepiglottic tissue or inflammation of the aryepiglottic tissue.
-Clinical signs include rattling, wheezing, or gurgling when the horse is exercising.
-We can also see food and water coming from the horse’s nostrils.
+This upper airway disease is a result of entrapment of the epiglottic cartilage within the aryepiglottic fold, which is the mucosal tissue that would normally reside underneath the epiglottis.
+The problem is usually secondary to an excess amount of aryepiglottic tissue, inflammation of the aryepiglottic tissue, hypoplasia (“stunted growth”) of the epiglottic cartilage, or some combination of these.
+Clinical signs include rattling, wheezing, or gurgling when the horse is exercising, particularly when the horse exhales.
+More rarely, food and water may be seen coming from the horse’s nostrils.

 Diagnostics